Which Kinds Of Hits Does Google Analytics Track? [7 Important Examples]

 GOOGLE ANALYTICS HITS SUMMED UP

-All in all, Google Analytics tracks an impressive variety of hits, from the mundane to the potentially groundbreaking.
-Whether you're curious about how many people visited your site today or want to know which of your new products is getting the most attention, Google Analytics has the answer.
+All in all, Google Analytics tracks an impressive variety of hits, from the mundane to the potentially groundbreaking (don't miss our list of the best Google Analytics blogs to stay up to date).
+Whether you're curious about how many people visited your site today or want to know which of your new products is getting the most attention, Google Analytics has the answer (but make sure to check out our list of Google Analytics alternatives to keep your options open).
 So dive in and start exploring all the data at your fingertips; you might just be surprised at what you find.

 For related reading, check out: